RedDrum-Redfish-Project/RedDrum-Frontend/README.md

 ***RedDrum-Frontend*** is used as the "Frontend" Redfish API service for other ***RedDrum*** Redfish Service Implementations:
 *  **RedDrum-Simulator** -- a 'high fidelity' Redfish simulator supporting authentication, HTTPS, and several (growing) system hardware configurations
 *  **RedDrum-OpenBMC** -- a python based Redfish service integrated with the OpenBMC
-*  **RedDrum-RackManager** -- (not yet released) a rack level Redfish service that provides a single Redfish Serivce to consolidate management of a rack of servers
+*  **RedDrum-Aggregator** -- (uses RedDrum-Frontend v2.x.x) a Redfish service that aggregates several Redfish services (eg several BMCs) and provides a single consolidated Redfish Serivce such as to management of a rack of servers

 ***RedDrum-Frontend*** attempts to be implementation-independent, and relies on implementation-***specific*** code in the ***Backend*** of RedDrum Redfish implementations to implement Hardware resource discovery and access actual hardware sensors.

-RedDrum-OpenBMC and RedDrum-Simulator, [and RedDrum-RackManager]  each have implementation-specific Backends.
+RedDrum-OpenBMC and RedDrum-Simulator, [and RedDrum-Aggregator]  each have implementation-specific Backends.

 During ***Resource Discovery***, the Backend ***Discovery*** code loads data into the Frontend python dictionary databases.
+(for v1.x.x of the Frontend, all data is cached in frontend databases--this changes for v2.x.x)

-After discovery, the Frontend code calls various resource ***update*** methods implemented in the Backends to update Implementation-specific Systems, Chassis, and Managers resources.
+After discovery, the v1.x.x Frontend code calls various resource ***update*** methods implemented in the Backends to update Implementation-specific Systems, Chassis, and Managers resources.
 Actions (e.g system reset) are also implemented with implementation-specific Backend methods called by the Frontend.